ossuminc/riddl/doc/src/hugo/content/concepts/_index.md

 ## Definitional Hierarchy

-RIDDL uses a hierarchy of nested definitions as its primary structure.
+Definitions in RIDDL are arranged in a hierarchy.
+Definitions that contain other definitions are known as *containers* or *parents*.
+Definitions that do not contain other definitions are known as *leaves* or *children*.

 This is done simply by having an attribute that lists the contents of any
 definition:

 * _contents_: The contained definitions that define the container.
 Not all definitions can contain other ones so sometimes this is empty.

+### Simplifications
-Consequently, a hierarchical structure is used below as well.
-However, to make this hierarchy shorter and easier to comprehend, we've taken some short-cuts :
+The valid hierarchy structure is shown below, but to make this hierarchy shorter and easier to comprehend, we've taken some short-cuts :

 1. All the common attributes and the Vital Definition attributes are not shown in the hierarchy but implied by the above sections.
-2. We only descend as far as an [Example]({{< relref "example.md" >}}) definition.
-Whenever you see one, you should infer this hierarchy:
+2. We only descend as far as an [Example]({{< relref "example.md" >}}) definition; but you should infer this extended hierarchy:
   * [Examples]({{< relref "example.md" >}})
     * [Actions]({{< relref "action.md" >}})
       * [Expressions]({{< relref "expression.md" >}})